 Where other dyes contain icky things such as formaldehyde that can encourage hair loss, henna hair dye has actually been used for centuries as a remedy for hair loss.
 It’s other medicinal superpowers are headache relief, burn relief and fever reducer.
 So, it’s not only not bad for your hair, it’s good for it.

 Have you ever heard the term porous hair?
 If you think about the pores on your skin, they open and close depending on temperature and other factors.
 The pores on our hair allow the follicles to absorb and retain moisture.
 Chemical dyes swell the hair follicle allowing the dye to get right into the pore.
-This is the reason that color treated hair can get so dry and brittle.
-Henna keeps your hair follicles in tact, staining over the strand instead of in it, and nourishing while it does.
+A study of the side effects of chemical hair dyes revealed that it increased hair porosity and brittleness.
+This is the reason that color-treated hair can get so dry and brittle.
+Henna keeps your hair follicles intact, staining over the strand instead of in it, and nourishing while it does.